localstack-samples/localstack-on-eks/README.md

 - [install eksctl](https://eksctl.io/installation/)

 #### Get credentials to your AWS account

-#### Create a file named `.env-local`
+However you get and set your credentials, set them.

-Put these contents in it
+Put these contents in a file named `.env-local`
 ```shell
 export LOCALSTACK_AUTH_TOKEN=<your LocalStack auth token>
 ```

-### Solution-1 Quickstart
-You can do the quickstart that automates commands, or you can do the detailed instructions below this section.

-#### Solution-1 Quickstart Steps
+#### Solution-1 Steps

 **Setup Cluster and CoreDNS**
 This blueprint builds namespaces in the format of `ls<NS_NUM>`.
 So, we're going